-7 Best Places to See Free Flamenco in Seville
+7 Best Free Flamenco Shows in Seville

 I’ve spent more than 10 years working in flamenco every single night in Seville.
 From my time with Cristina Hoyos at the Museo del Baile Flamenco to years behind the scenes at the Seville Flamenco Theatre, I’ve seen over 7,000 shows.
-Flamenco isn’t just something I’ve watched — it’s something I’ve lived.
+Flamenco isn’t just something I’ve watched.
+It’s something I’ve lived.

 Free Flamenco vs Paid Flamenco

-There’s nothing quite like stumbling across flamenco on the street — especially if it catches you by surprise.
+There’s nothing quite like stumbling across flamenco on the street, especially if it catches you by surprise.
 A singer letting loose in a corner of Triana.
 A dancer kicking up dust at Plaza de España.

 These Seville street performances can stop you in your tracks.
 They’re raw, unfiltered, and sometimes unforgettable.